Benjamin F. Johns

 - In re Checking Account Overdraft Litig., No. 1:09-MD-02036-JLK (S.D.
 Fla.).
-(Ben is actively involved in these Multidistrict Litigation proceedings, which involve allegations that dozens of banks reorder and manipulate the posting order of debit transactions.
-Settlements collectively in excess of $1 billion have been reached with several banks.
-Ben was actively involved in prosecuting the actions against U.S. Bank ($55 million settlement) and Comerica Bank ($14.5 million settlement).
+(Ben was actively involved in these Multidistrict Litigation proceedings, which involve allegations that dozens of banks reorder and manipulate the posting order of debit transactions.
+Settlements collectively in excess of $1 billion were reached with several banks.
+Ben was actively involved in prosecuting the actions against U.S. Bank ($55 million settlement) and Comerica Bank ($14.5 million settlement)

 - In re TriCor Indirect Purchasers Antitrust Litig., No. 05-360-SLR (D. Del.). ($65.7 million settlement on behalf of indirect purchasers who claimed that the manufacturers of a cholesterol drug engaged in anticompetitive conduct designed to keep generic versions off of the market.)